TymoteuszPilarz/image-colorizer/README.md

 Original algorithm is published [here](https://www.cs.huji.ac.il/w~yweiss/Colorization).\
 Implementation used by this project is based on [this repository](https://github.com/lightalchemist/colorize-image).

 User may colorize uploaded grayscale image by drawing colorful scribbles (as shown below).
-Algrith then fills regions of the areas of the original with simillar intensity (brigthness) with the collor of users scribbles.
-We recommend using this application for ratyher small images, due to long processing times of larger ones.
+Algorithm then fills the regions of areas of the original image with similar intensity (brigthness) using the color of user's scribbles.
+We recommend using this application for rather small images, due to long processing times of larger ones.

 # Demonstration
 |<img width="1440" alt="image1" src="https://github.com/TymoteuszPilarz/ImageColorizer/assets/122737837/ed6e9602-e887-4470-9050-9760580f3ea8">|